Jero786/ipsy-code-challenge/README.md

 1. The original example of this test project was create a part of a SaaS which give you a full platform for internment, such as Music, Video, etc.
 The data that serve to the user, will be suggested, filtered, and in some cases changed, depends on the user which is log in.
-In that business context, I need to have a full control over the information that need to display, so I need to create a kind of gateway/proxy from our API to the the external API services.
+In that business context, I need to have a full control over the information that need to display, so I need to create a kind of gateway/proxy between out API to the external APIs services. the the external API services.
 For that reason, among others, I think it's better to connect with Spotify API by `Authorization Code` fit better than `Client Credentials` and `Implicit Grant`.

 Some of reasons why I didn't like to connect by `Client Credentials` or `Implicit Grant`: